Romu-Qua/asymmetric_slepian_wolf/README.md

    ./cmake-build-debug/information_theory
    ```

-   Once the simulation is done, two files will be saved in the main directory,
+   Once the simulation is done, two files will be saved in the results directory,
    one containing the given crossover probability, and the other one containg the
    measured Frame error rate.